Monday, February 2, 2026

 • Don't be a Scrooge / a Grinch (to be a killjoy at Christmas)

 Except for the last one (which only makes sense at this time of year), you can use those expressions all year long.
 And if you're not in the mood to learn idioms, you might appreciate this epic rendition of the famous Carol of the Bells, another great Christmas song that, of course, did not originate as such.
-It was written by Mikola Leontovych, a Ukranian composer, over one hundred years ago.
-The original lyrics dealt with the celebration of New Year, but an American musician of Ukranian heritage chose to reimagine the melody as a Christmas carol and wrote new lyrics to suit the holiday season.
+It was written over one hundred years ago by a Ukranian composer called Mikola Leontovych.
+The original lyrics dealt with the celebration of New Year.
+However, an American musician of Ukranian heritage reimagined the melody as a Christmas carol and wrote new lyrics to suit the holiday season.
 Now this hauntingly beautiful song is something of a classic.
 I hope you enjoy this version.
 I know I love it.

 Merry Christmas, everyone!